HomeArticlesGuideEmail Marketing Guide

 Overview

-Email remains the highest-ROI channel in digital marketing, but that return depends entirely on tracking and acting on the right metrics — not just sending more emails.
-Marketers who focus only on list size, without monitoring engagement quality, deliverability, and segmentation, eventually watch their open rates erode even as their subscriber count grows.
+Email remains the highest-ROI channel in digital marketing, but that return depends entirely on tracking and acting on the right metrics, not just sending more emails.
+Marketers who focus only on list size, without watching engagement quality, deliverability, and segmentation, eventually see their open rates erode even as subscriber count keeps climbing.

-The throughline across all six steps is that email marketing performance compounds in both directions: a clean, engaged, well-segmented list keeps improving its own metrics over time, while a poorly maintained list degrades its own deliverability and drags every metric down with it.
+The throughline across all six steps: email marketing performance compounds in both directions.
+A clean, engaged, well-segmented list keeps improving its own metrics over time, while a poorly maintained list degrades its own deliverability and drags every metric down with it.

-Most teams default to watching one or two vanity numbers — total subscribers, or open rate in isolation — and miss the interactions between metrics that actually explain performance.
-A list that grows 10% a month but converts at half the rate of a slower-growing list is not actually winning.
+Most teams default to watching one or two vanity numbers, total subscribers, or open rate in isolation, and miss the interactions between metrics that actually explain performance.
+A list that grows 10% a month but converts at half the rate of a slower-growing list isn't actually winning.
 A campaign with an excellent open rate but a poor click-through rate has a content or offer problem, not an attention problem.
 Reading these metrics together, rather than individually, is what separates email programs that compound in value from ones that plateau or quietly decline even as subscriber counts keep climbing.

 Step 1: Set Up List Growth Tracking